 I mentioned Samadhi earlier and let's just be clear: I'm not even close to that level of understanding of this big scary Universe.
 However, I truly believe that yoga and mindfulness surround you constantly.
 Once again let's look at the example of staring at our phones during every waking moment of the day.
 We all do it, and no one seems to really notice or care all that much.

 But what cost does this exact on your understanding of your surroundings?

-For example, take a moment the next time you are in a line in public, let's say at your friendly neighborhood Starbucks.
-Now look at how many people in said line are either staring at their phones or have little white buds crammed into their ears.
+For example, take a moment the next time you are in a line in public, let's say in your friendly neighborhood Starbucks.
+Now, look at how many people in said line are either staring at their phones or have little white buds crammed into their ears.

 So what are all these people doing?
-Communicating, networking, being informed...really not much.
+Communicating, networking, being informed...really not much when you get down to it.
 What they are really doing is ignoring the rich tapestry of life that is evolving around them.
 This is a perfect illustration of how we go about our daily lives: ignoring the present moment to be immersed in information or meaningless conversation.
 That text or phone call could be better appreciated in person when you see your friend twenty minutes from now anyway.